Marketing analytics & reporting

 Brinda Gulati is a fractional content marketer and freelance writer who specializes in data-driven storytelling and writing easy-to-understand, informative content for humans.
 She has two degrees in Creative Writing from the University of Warwick, and believes that above all, stories are a deeply human endeavor.
 She has two dogs, knows thrifting spots, and loves afternoon naps.

-Learn how to save time and scale up with AI at your agency
+Learn how to implement AI successfully at your agency